Today, we’re going to talk about a kind of bots we don’t usually talk about: bots in the world of gaming.

 Bots will only do possible actions.
 By default, they cannot cheat.
 So, using a bow when you don’t have arrows is impossible, unless you trick the system and create a bot socket (using a network connector).
 If the gamer needs a bot to farm every monster on a little area, it is quite easy.
 But if the gamer wants a more complex bot that takes care of several areas with different types of monsters, goes to the bank to empty his inventory when it’s full, it will take longer to create.
 Every single moves should be predicted.
 You have to test, iterate and verify your storytelling several times to avoid bugs.

 But wait, we couldn’t do an article on gaming bots without talking about the phenomenon that’s transforming the world: Pokémon Go.
 To create a bot for the latest mobile hit, developers are using fake GPS coordinates to mimic the moves of a real human around the world.
 This can be done through the game’s API that allows you to know where Pokémons respawn and if you can attack them.
 It’s also possible to look for a specific Pokémon, collect every Pokéstop while walking non-stop to hatch eggs.
+If you want to create a Pokemon bot using NodeJS, please follow this tutorial!

 What should you pay attention to while using a bot?